MayurDivate/GUAVASourceCode/README.md

 Then you will need to open the terminal to complete installation.<br/>
 Please check the [**manual**](http://ec2-52-201-246-161.compute-1.amazonaws.com/guava/docs/GUAVA_manual.pdf) to know how to open the terminal.<br/>
 <br/>
-If the downloaded package is in the folder ```Downloads```, Then type the commands below in the Terminal to move GUAVA-1.zip to the home folder and unzip it.<br/>
+If the downloaded package is in the folder ```Downloads```, Then type the commands below in the Terminal to move "GUAVA-1.zip" into the home folder and unzip it.<br/>

 ```
 mv ~/Downloads/GUAVA-1.zip ~/